Millennial AI

 UK-Based B2B Payments Platform

-$2.1M annual compliance savings through automated KYC/AML document processing.
+$2.1M/year in compliance savings by automating KYC/AML document processing.

 $2.1MAnnual compliance cost savings